DapperLib/Dapper/Readme.md

 Query<Thing>("select * from Thing where Name = @Name", new {Name = new DbString { Value = "abcde", IsFixedLength = true, Length = 10, IsAnsi = true });
 ```

-On SQL Server it is crucial to use the unicode when querying unicode and ansi when querying non unicode.
+On SQL Server it is crucial to use the unicode when querying unicode and ANSI when querying non unicode.

 Type Switching Per Row
 ---------------------